hangy/azure-devops-agent-on-kubernetes/README.md

 ## docker CLI support

-If you want to use Docker CLI in the agent, you need to override `volumes` and `volumeMounts` parameters as shown below.
+If you want to use Docker CLI in the agent, you need to override `volumes` and `volumeMounts` parameters as shown below. **Note:** Docker socket permissions and group membership must be managed externally; the container does not modify these settings.

 ```yaml
 volumes: